dimasagungn/hello-world/README.md

 Hi people

-Dimas here, I learning database right now. how to create , edit, and update data (what I learning off)
+Dimas here, I learning database right now. how to create , edit, and update data (what I learning of)